Dhanush17raj/Voice-Transalation-System/README.md

 # Voice-Translation-System
-Voice Translation System (VTS) designed to break down language barriers by providing real-time translation of spoken language from one language to another [English to Spanish].
+Voice Translation System (VTS) is designed to break down language barriers by providing real-time translation of spoken language from one language to another [English to Spanish].
 <br>
 <br>